guangchen811/guangchen811.github.io/content/cv.md

     - A Hierarchical Framework with Multitask Co-Pretraining on Semi-Structured Data towards Effective Person-Job Fit
       - Participated in Experiment Design and Implementation.
       - The paper is under review by [ICASSP 2024](https://2024.ieeeicassp.org/ojsp-icassp2024-submissions/).
+    - Skill dependency graph in LinkedIn scenario.
+      - Build a Skill dependency graph with the common sense of LLM.
 - June 2023 - Present: **Research Intern**, [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/), Beijing, China.
     - Question Answer on Heterogeneous Information Network
       - Build a semantic parsing dataset to evaluate LLM's ability to run graph algorithm.